Skip to Content

 Can Bear Cubs Swim?

 Polar bears are classified as marine mammals, and their cubs can swim.
-The cubs learn from their mother and are ready to learn to swim at about 15 weeks of age.
-Because the energy is high, swimming vast distances is not viable for a young bear.
+The cubs learn from their mother and are ready to swim at about 15 weeks of age.
+Because swimming requires lots of energy, swimming long distances is not done until much later.

 Shorter distances between ice sheets are much easier for a young cub to swim between.
-Polar bear cubs develop thick waterproof coats soon after hibernation is over.
+Polar bear cubs develop thick waterproof coats soon after hibernation has finished.

-Black and brown bear cubs cannot swim until they are around 13.6 kg (30 lbs), whereas polar bear cubs are usually about 18 kg (40 lbs.)
+Black and brown bear cubs cannot swim until they are around 30 lbs (13.6 kg), whereas polar bear cubs are usually about 40 lbs.
+(18 kg)

 Ever wondered if you can outrun a bear?
 Find out in this article I have written here.